gitdevjin/bits-of-knowledge/git/tag.md

 git push --follow-tags # push the commit with the tag.
 ```

+The --follow-tags option only pushes annotated tags, not lightweight tags

 ### Summary
 - Lightweight tags are simple and minimal but lack metadata.
 Use them for temporary or private purposes.
 - Annotated tags are the standard for releases because they include important details and are more descriptive.